 If you’ve not been to this event before, it’s a special mini-conference just for our members.
 This year, with the theme ‘Power of Ten’ celebrating ten years of global conferences, we take a closer look at the SDN, our achievements over the years and our goals for the future.
 Together we’ll be reflecting back a little but more importantly, and with your help, looking forward into the future of services and service design.
 With exclusive speakers and content, alongside lots of opportunities to catch up and network including the Members Reception rounding off what will be a day to remember.
 Look out for more details of the program soon.

-Important: This pre-event is already SOLD OUT.
-Please note that the event is specifically created for SDN Members only who are also attending the main conference; the sign-in option was included when you originally bought your ticket to the conference.
-Due to the popularity of this edition, attendees should consider arriving to the venue early in order to get a preferential location.
+Important: This pre-event is already SOLD OUT, however you can sign-in for the waiting list.
+Please note that the event is specifically created for SDN Members who are also attending the main conference; the sign-in option was included when you originally bought your ticket to the conference.
+Due to the popularity of this edition, registered attendees should consider arriving to the venue early in order to get a preferential seat.

 Malasaña, Huertas, Lavapiés, La Latina – 2 November